 The answer is, yes.
-The most commonly accepted theory is that the use of the seven planets originated in ancient Mesopotamia and Egypt, was adopted by the Greeks and Romans, and then found its way to China.
+The seven-day week appears to have originated in ancient Mesopotamia or Egypt.
+Who first named these days after the planets is not totally clear.
+It was possibly the Greeks, who passed it on to the Romans.
+This naming found its way to India and then to China.
 However, the specific route and timing is not clear.
-The Cihai (辞海), a Chinese encyclopaedia, carries the following entry for 七曜历 (七曜曆) qī yào lì, or 'seven luminaries calendar':
+The Cihai (辞海), a Chinese encyclopaedia, carries the following entry for 七曜历 qī yào lì (Japanese 七曜曆 shichi-yō-reki ), or 'seven luminaries calendar':

-The earliest use of the 'seven luminaries' (七曜 qī yào) is attributed by Cihai to Fan Ning (範寧 / 范宁), a scholar who lived from AD 339-401.
-Tellingly, the Chinese 'seven luminaries' were arranged in the same order as the Middle Eastern planetary names for days of the week, and not in the classic order of the Chinese five elements, which put water before fire.
+The earliest use of the 'seven luminaries' (七曜 qī yào / shichi-yō) is attributed by Cihai to Fan Ning (範寧 / 范宁, Japanese Han Nei), a scholar who lived from AD 339-401.
+Tellingly, the Chinese 'seven luminaries' were arranged in the same order as the Indian planetary names for days of the week, not in the classic order of the Chinese five elements, which put water before fire.

 Besides the Manichaean route noted by the Cihai, there was also an Indian route of transmission in the 8th century.
-The Chinese Buddhist monk Yi Jing (義凈 / 义净) and the Ceylonese or Central Asian Buddhist monk Bu Kong (不空, Amoghavajra) are both credited with referring to the seven-day cycle of planetary names in their writings, drawing on Indian sources.
+The Chinese Buddhist monk Yi Jing (義凈 / 义净 Japanese Gi Jō) and the Ceylonese or Central Asian Buddhist monk Bu Kong (不空, Japanese Fu Kū, also known as Amoghavajra) are both credited with referring to the seven-day cycle of planetary names in their writings, drawing on Indian sources.
 The Indians, in turn, appear to have taken this from the West.
-(Note 4: The Buddhist route of transmission)
+(Note: The Buddhist route of transmission)

 Incidentally, the Japanese word for 'week', 週 shū, is etymologically derived from Chinese roots and has the meaning of 'cycle'.
-It has since been borrowed into Chinese as one of the alternatives for 'week'.
+It has since been borrowed back into Chinese as one of the alternative words for 'week'.